-Closed circuit television systems may operate continuously or only as required to monitor a particular event.
-When used properly such devices provide a valuable weapon in deterring theft and other undesirable activities, and can serve as a primary source of evidence and information when managing both internal and external cases.
+Closed circuit security cameras may operate continuously or only as required to monitor a particular event.
+When used properly, such devices provide a valuable weapon in deterring theft and other undesirable activities, and can serve as a primary source of evidence and information when managing both internal and external cases.

 There are countless systems available utilizing different schemes and different technologies.
 The variety of cameras that can be used and the recording options that are available are growing almost daily.
 Systems can be remote accessed.
 Systems can be directly interfaced with our POS systems.
 As the end-user of much of this technology, it is always in your best interests to stay on top of the technologies that are available and the benefits of each system that is used in your stores.

 Selection of closed circuit security cameras is based on specific needs, and finding the best and most viable solutions in fulfilling those particular needs.
 Product choices will be based on the desired outcome.